Dexter Williams: New York Giants

 On September 2, 2021, Williams was signed to the New York Giants practice squad.
 He was released on September 22, 2021.
 On November 5, 2021, Williams was signed back to the New York Giants practice squad and released four days later.

-Cleveland Browns
+Cleveland Browns (first stint)

 Williams was signed to the Cleveland Browns' practice squad on November 10, 2021.
 He was released on November 23, 2021.

 Miami Dolphins

 On December 13, 2021, Williams was signed to the Miami Dolphins practice squad.

 Cleveland Browns (second stint)

 Williams was signed to the Cleveland Browns' active roster off the Dolphins' practice squad on January 5, 2022.

-Philadelphia Stars
+Philadelphia Stars (first stint)

-Williams signed with the Philadelphia Stars of the United States Football League on June 29, 2022.
+Williams signed with the Philadelphia Stars of the United States Football League (USFL) on June 29, 2022.

 Green Bay Packers (second stint)

 On August 10, 2022, Williams signed with the Green Bay Packers He was waived on August 30, 2022.

 Philadelphia Stars (second stint)

-Williams was selected by the Arlington Renegades in the 2023 XFL Draft, but re-signed with the Stars of the USFL on November 24, 2022.
+Williams was selected by the Arlington Renegades of the XFL in the 2023 XFL draft, but re-signed with the Stars of the USFL on November 24, 2022.
+The Stars folded when the XFL and USFL merged to create the United Football League (UFL).